Postwar

 2019 – The Boy Scout of America changes it’s name to Scouts BSA as the program becomes feminized and permits girls to become members.

-2020 – COVID creates more atomization of society with recommendations from health officials to keep distances from other people.
+2020 – COVID creates more atomization of society with recommendations from health officials for people to keep distances from other people.
 Some rumored that COVID was intentionally created in a lab.

 2020 – George Floyd an “innocent” unarmed black man is killed by a white police officer for resisting arrest in Minneapolis.
 This incident sparked massive protests and riots.
 Policemen nationwide start retiring in mass after many felt that they were discouraged from doing their jobs properly.
-Numerous societal changes occurs.
-Mississippi redesigns their state flag which no longer sports the Confederate symbol.
-NFL football team Washington Redskins changes to Washington Commanders.
-The MLB baseball team Cleveland Indians changes to Cleveland Guardians.
-NASCAR bans display of the Confederate flag at their venues.
-Anti-hate and anti-racism banners start appearing at sporting events.
+Numerous societal changes occurred.
+Mississippi redesigned their state flag which no longer sports the Confederate symbol.
+NFL football team Washington Redskins changed to Washington Commanders.
+The MLB baseball team Cleveland Indians changed to Cleveland Guardians.
+NASCAR baned display of the Confederate flag at their venues.
+Anti-hate and anti-racism banners started appearing at sporting events.

 2021 – Juneteenth Federal holiday was created to celebrate the emancipation of blacks from slavery.